-The Headteacher will:
+The 11 444 : 11 .
+I ne Hea OTE: acher \/\/III

-- work in conjunction with the Senior Leadership Team to ensure all school personnel, pupils and parents are aware of and comply with this policy; - work closely with the curriculum leader, subject leaders and the link governor; - ensure compliance with the legal requirements of the National Curriculum; - consider disapplying a pupil from all or part of the National Curriculum for a period of time if this will benefit the child; - encourage parents to take an active role in curriculum development; - provide leadership and vision in respect of equality; - provide guidance, support and training to all staff; - monitor the effectiveness of this policy by:

-observing teaching and learning

-planning scrutinies and work trawls

-discussions with pupils and members of the school council

-annually report to the Governing Body on the success and development of this policy.
+ır е г neadteacher will: • ork in conjunction with the Senior Leadership Team to ensure all school personnel upils and parents are aware of and comply with this policy; • en sure teachers: 'have good knowledge of the subject(s) and courses they teach; have effective support for those teaching outside their main areas of expertise; present subject matter clearly, promoting appropriate discussion about the subject matter they are teaching; check learners' understanding systematically, identify misconceptions accurately and provide clear, direct feedback and in doing so, they respond and adapt their teaching as necessary, without unnecessarily elaborate or differentiated approaches; design their teaching to help learners to remember in the long term the content they have been taught and to integrate new knowledge into larger concepts; use assessment well in order to help learners embed and use knowledge fluently or to check understanding and inform teaching; create an environment that allows the learner to focus on learning; develop a rigorous approach to the teaching of reading in order to develop learners' confidence and enjoyment in reading; use reading materials at the early stages of learning to read that are closely matched to learners' phonics knowledge'.
+(Ar nended from the 'Education Inspection Framework' (Ofsted 2019) er co tin er pr ork closely with the curriculum leader, subject leaders and the link governor; issure compliance with the legal requirements of the National Curriculum; insider disapplying a pupil from all or part of the National Curriculum for a period of the if this will benefit the child; is courage parents to take an active role in curriculum development; ovide leadership and vision in respect of equality; ovide guidance, support and training to all staff; onitor the effectiveness of this policy by; observing teaching and learning planning scrutinies and work trawls discussions with pupils and members of the school council annually report to the Governing Body on the success and development of this policy.

-Role of the Curriculum Leader